saleor/saleor-dashboard/.changeset/fast-cycles-bathe.md

 "saleor-dashboard": patch
 ---

-The awaits have been removed from the expect statements, as it is unnecessary.
-Split the `select link option` into 2 different ones to avoid flakiness
+Removed unnecessary await from expect statements and split select link option into two methods to reduce flakiness.